peilinUWU/rasa/data/nlu.md

 - you will know it from the single red rose it carries between its teeth
 - you're a woman
 - i am learning python

-intent:ask_howdoing
-- i'm fine, and you
-- I'm fine, and how are you?
-- Ahoy matey how are you?
-- Are you ok?
-- Do you feel good?
-- Do you have a great day?
-- HI what are you up to?
-- Hi How are you?
-- How are You?
-- How are things?
-- How are you
-- How are you men?
-- How are you today?
-- How are you?
-- How was your day?
-- How you doing?
-- How's it going
-- How's it hanging?
-- How's life treating you friend?
-- How've you been?
-- Hows it going
-- I'm fine and you
-- Is everything ok?
-- What's going on?
-- What's new?
-- What's up
-- What's up man
-- and you
-- are you alright
-- are you happy
-- are you having a good day
-- are you ok
-- are you okay
-- h r u ?
-- hello, how are you?
-- hey how are you?
-- hi how are you?
-- hi how u doing
-- hi how are you?
-- how ?
-- how are things going
-- how are things with you?
-- how are u
-- how are u?
-- how are xou
-- how are you
-- how are you ?
-- how are you doing
-- how are you doing this morning
-- how are you doing today my sweet friend
-- how are you doing today?
-- how are you doing?
-- how are you feeling
-- how are you today
-- how are you'
-- how are you?
-- how are you????
-- how are yuo
-- how do you do?
-- how have you been
-- how is it going
-- how is your day
-- how is your day going
-- how is your evening
-- how r u
-- how r u ?
-- how r u>
-- how you doing
-- how you doing?
-- how's it going?
-- how's life
-- how's life been treating you?
-- how's your day going
-- howareyou
-- hw r u?
-- is everything all right
-- is everything okay
-- nah, I'm good - how are you doing?
-- okay hi how are you?
-- wassup>
-- what about your day
-- what are you up to?
-- what's good
-- what's up
-- what's up?
-- whatchcha doing
-- whatchya upto ?
-- whats goin on
-- whats new
-- whatsapp
-- yow are you